piet-de-leeuw/C-Sharp-Projects/README.md

 In this Project I created multiple overloades from a function it can take in Intergers, decimals and string values.
 I creaded the functions in a seperate class (called MathOverloades) and call them in the Main function from program.cs.

+I updated the project with a function with an optional parameter.

 ### Functions_Math
 In this project I Created 3 functions in a seperated class (Called My_Function), that perform math operations.
 In the main function of program.cs I call the functions to modify the inputed number.